 Caitlin Salins, Executive Project Manager

 Caitlin joined BTtoP in 2015, originally serving as Project Coordinator and Assistant to the Director, and has evolved in her role, first as Grants Manager, and now as Executive Project Manager.
-She works directly with Don and the BTtoP team in supervising, facilitating, and coordinating all project initiatives and partnerships, including BTtoP's triannual newsletter, grants management, strategic planning, publications, editing, event-planning, and communications.
+She works directly with David in supervising, facilitating, and coordinating all project initiatives and partnerships, including BTtoP's triannual newsletter, grants management, strategic planning, publications, editing, event-planning, and communications.
 Caitlin graduated from the Masters of Library and Information Science Program at the University of Maryland in 2012, with an emphasis on public libraries, reference service, inclusion & diversity, accessibility, and records management.
 A native to the D.C.area, Caitlin also completed her undergraduate studies at the University of Maryland, where she graduated magna cum laude with a Bachelor of Arts in Classical Languages and Literature.
 She is currently working toward a second graduate degree as a student in Georgetown University Masters of Learning and Design program, with a focus on ethical leadership in higher education.

 The S. Engelhard Center, founded in 2008, is a non-profit public charitable foundation.
 Its mission is to support projects and initiatives that affect greater and sustained commitments by educational institutions at all levels to provide effective means of addressing the intellectual, emotional, and civic development of today’s students in preparation for claiming their positive future.
 The Center is supported by the generosity of The Charles Engelhard Foundation and the Christian A. Johnson Endeavor Foundation, and has received grant support from the William and Mary Greve Foundation, the Lumina Foundation, The Teagle Foundation and the Spencer Foundation.